syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

  {% endhighlight %}

-3.Register the datatables with Engine.SourceListSet so that RelationDescriptor can resolve the name.
+3.Register the data tables with Engine.SourceListSet so that RelationDescriptor can resolve the name.